-The amount of claims payable and the timing of payments are unknown, as these matters depend on distributions received from LBHI.
+The amount of claims payable and the timing of payments are unknown, as payments are highly dependent on distributions received from LBHI.
 An indeterminable portion of the claims payable is expected to be paid more than 12 months after the balance sheet date.